chixPL/excalibur/README.md

     * `pip install -r requirements.txt`
 3. Run the setup script:
     * `python setup.py`
-    , then follow the instructions in the app.
+    , then follow the instructions on screen.
+The setup script will create a clean database with one admin user.
+Additional users, classes and grades can be added through the main app.
 4. After the setup script is done, open the app:
     * `python main.py`